Approved by Council: November 2000

-Physicians or others must report when they terminate the employment of a regulated health professional, or revoke, suspend or restrict their privileges, for reasons of professional misconduct, 48 incompetence 49 or incapacity.
-50 Furthermore, reports must be made when a partnership, health profession corporation or association with a regulated health professional is dissolved on the same basis.
-51
+Employers and affiliates (including physicians) must report when they terminate the employment of a regulated health professional, or revoke, suspend or restrict their privileges, for reasons of professional misconduct,48 incompetence49 or incapacity.50

-All reports must set out the reasons of the event or intended event, and be made in writing to the Registrar of the appropriate college within 30 days.
-53
+Reports must set out the details of the event (i.e., the reasons for the event or intended event, the grounds upon which the reporter’s belief is based, or the nature of the allegations being investigated).52 All reports must be made in writing to the Registrar of the appropriate college within 30 days after the obligation to report arises.53

-Individuals that file a report in good faith under the HPPC will generally not be subject to legal action.
-54
+A person who files a report in good faith under the HPPC will generally not be subject to legal action.54

 Public Hospitals Act